 - Add your own things that you put off to this list

 All the above outstanding things demanded my attention, but there were too many competing demands for my time and only one of me.
 This resulted in anxiety.

 What is a competing demand?

 I’m a psychologist (as many of you know) and run websites and online courses.
-I also do housework, cooking, cleaning, laundry and walk the dog.
+I also do housework, cooking, cleaning, laundry and walking the dog.

 There’s only one of me and too many demands in my day.

-You might find it useful to think of competing demands as different things that you have to do.
+You might find it helpful to think of competing demands as different things you have to do.

 The competing demands for my time were;

 In a perfect world, I would have time to recharge my batteries and get my ‘me time’ in, but sometimes life is just not like that.